Larry Jones (basketball): Later ABA career (1970–1973)

-NBA return and retirement (1973-1975)
+NBA return and retirement (1973–1975)

 Having considered ending his professional career to finish a doctorate in counseling, Jones was offered a lifeline by Gene Shue, coach of his former NBA team Philadelphia, who signed him for the Sixers.
-The Sixers had finished the previous season with a 9-73 record, the worst in the history of the NBA.
-Hoping to prove those who considered him "over the hill" wrong, Jones contributed double figure scoring while starting eight of ten games between November and December as the Sixers won five times to reach a 9-15 record.
-This included 20 points in a 108-106 overtime win over the Houston Rockets and an NBA career-best 22 in a 20 November win over the Kansas City-Omaha Kings.
+The Sixers had finished the previous season with a 9–73 record, the worst in the history of the NBA.
+Hoping to prove those who considered him "over the hill" wrong, Jones contributed double figure scoring while starting eight of ten games between November and December as the Sixers won five times to reach a 9–15 record.
+This included 20 points in a 108–106 overtime win over the Houston Rockets and an NBA career-best 22 in a November 20 win over the Kansas City-Omaha Kings.

 He finished the 1973–74 NBA season averaging 10 points per game, following which he was released by the Sixers in October 1974.

-In November, he participated in the European Professional Basketball League (EPBL) draft with other free agents.
+In November, he participated in the European Professional Basketball League draft with other free agents.
 He was signed by the Munich Eagles to both play for and coach the Germany-based club.

 He was one of the best players in the league, averaging 23 points (second best for the league) and a league-topping 7 assists per game when the season prematurely ended in March after 30 games.

+Jones played one game for the Wilkes-Barre Barons of the renamed Eastern Basketball Association during the 1975–76 season.

 Coaching career

-After his first coaching experience in the EPBL, Jones was hired by another former European coach, Herb Brown, when he joined the Detroit Pistons in 1976.
+After his first coaching experience in the European Professional Basketball League, Jones was hired by another former European coach, Herb Brown, when he joined the Detroit Pistons in 1976.
 He served as assistant coach with the Pistons for two NBA seasons, keeping his post when Brown was fired in 1977.
 He was not retained for the 1978–79 season after incoming coach Dick Vitale hired other assistants such as long-time friend Richie Adubato.

-Jones was then the head coach of the Las Vegas Dealers of the Western Basketball Association during its inaugural 1978-79 season following which the unstable league folded.
+Jones was then the head coach of the Las Vegas Dealers of the Western Basketball Association during its inaugural 1978–79 season following which the unstable league folded.

 Jones next served as director of player personnel for the Women's Professional Basketball League until the league folded in 1981.

-His following position was also in women's basketball, coaching his hometown team, the Columbus Minks, in the Women's American Basketball Association (WABA).
+He served as the coach at Franklin University during the 1982–83 season.
+His following position was in women's basketball, coaching his hometown team, the Columbus Minks, in the Women's American Basketball Association (WABA).

-The WABA played its only season from October to November 1984, its last game before folding was the All-Star Game on the 16th of December where Jones coached the All-Star team against champions Dallas Diamonds.
+The WABA played its only season from October to November 1984, its last game before folding was the All-Star Game on December 16 where Jones coached the All-Star team against champions Dallas Diamonds.